adbecker/tsiR/README.md

 plotdata(LondonMeas)
 ```

-The default settings for ```runtsir``` (and all functions) can be accessed through ```runtsir``` in the R console.
+The default settings for ```runtsir``` (and all functions) can be accessed through ```?runtsir``` in the R console.
 Based on measles, everything is written in modulo two weeks, however this can be changed by setting ```IP=``` to the number of weeks between each time step.
 The minimal necessary input for a biweekly data set is thus simply ```data = ```.
 Here we run a simple example using the default options: cumulative cases on the x axis, a Gaussian regression (default) between cumulative cases and births, estimating both ```sbar``` and ```alpha```, estimating a 26 (52/IP) point contact parameter, and we run the forward simulation completely forward.
 We specify the option to draw the next time step from a negative binomial distribution as well as specifying a Poisson link function in the GLM.
 Additionally, we specify to do 100 simulations.
 Other regression types can be specified using ```regtype=``` where the options are ```lm, lowess, loess, spline``` for a linear regression, a lowess, a loess, and a spline regression with 2.5 degrees freedom.

 ```sh
 basictsir <- runtsir(data=LondonMeas,IP=2,method='negbin',